leeroya/DevOps-Presentation/README.md

 # Building and running apps in containers

-- BuildKit and how to author the Dockerfile
 - Docker-Compose
 - Basics in orchestration , Docker Swarm and compose including Kubernetes 101
     - What is swarm and when to use it